aosp-mirror/platform_bionic/android-changes-for-ndk-developers.md

 ## Enable logging of dlopen/dlsym and library loading errors for apps (Available in Android O)

-Starting with Android O it is possible to enable logging of all dlsym/dlopen calls for debuggable apps.
-Here is short instruction on how to do that:
+Starting with Android O it is possible to enable logging of dynamic linker activity for debuggable apps by setting a property corresponding to the fully-qualified name of the specific app:
 ```
-adb shell setprop debug.ld.app.com.example.myapp dlsym,dlopen,dlerror
+adb shell setprop debug.ld.app.com.example.myapp dlerror,dlopen,dlsym
 adb logcat
 ```

-Any subset of (dlsym,dlopen,dlerror) can be used.
+Any combination of `dlerror`, `dlopen`, and `dlsym` can be used.
+There's no separate `dlclose` option: `dlopen` covers both loading and unloading of libraries.
+Note also that `dlerror` doesn't correspond to actual calls of dlerror(3) but to any time the dynamic linker writes to its internal error buffer, so you'll see any errors the dynamic linker would have reported, even if the code you're debugging doesn't actually call dlerror(3) itself.

-On userdebug and eng builds it is possible to enable tracing for the whole system by using debug.ld.all system property instead of app-specific one:
+On userdebug and eng builds it is possible to enable tracing for the whole system by using the `debug.ld.all` system property instead of app-specific one.
+For example, to enable logging of all dlopen(3) (and thus dclose(3)) calls, and all failures, but not dlsym(3) calls:
 ```
 adb shell setprop debug.ld.all dlerror,dlopen
 ```

-enables logging of all errors and dlopen calls

 ## dlclose interacts badly with thread local variables with non-trivial destructors